Model-based Percent of Completion for project controls

 • Count only phases that exist for a project item.

-Connect completion to the project model
+Connect completion to the planning model

 Planning workspace phasi.app Blog Contact RSS